Invalid Contracts Can Cost Your Business

 Written agreements must include all five elements to count as a valid contract.
 However, it is possible for an agreement to include all five of the elements listed above and still be invalid.

-Reasons for Contract Invalidation
+Reasons for Invalid Contracts.

 One of the most common reasons a contract is invalidated is because one or more parties is not eligible to enter into a legal agreement.
 For instance, minors are usually not eligible parties to a contract.
 Someone attempting to sell property that he or she does not own free and clear is almost never eligible to enter into a contract.